 Advantages for us and our students:

-While each partner school has varying levels of collaboration and advantages to students, each meet these basic parameters: Partner schools are schools where we have commitments from the administrators to place at least one small cohort (3 to 5) of students each and every semester, increasing the continuity collaboration between their staff, our clinical faculty, and our campus faculty.
+While each partner school has varying levels of collaboration and advantages to students, each meets these basic parameters: Partner schools are schools where we have commitments from the administrators to place at least one small cohort (3 to 5) of students each and every semester, increasing the continuity of collaboration between their staff, our clinical faculty, and our campus faculty.
 Each partner school was selected by us or by district administration because the school leaders and most or all of the staff are committed to improving their practice, innovate, and to provide the highest quality experience to their students and ours.

 Specific advantages provided to BYU-Idaho and our students:

 - Through the interview process, each candidate will know at least 2 months in advance where they will be places so they can begin to interact with and prepare for their assigned classrooms.

 - As these partner schools will be aligned to BYU-Idaho alone, we will have greater interaction between their staff and: